serious-scaffold/ss-python/template/docs/dev/env.md

 ### Deep cleanup

-This command will remove the pre-commit hook and the virtual environment if created alongside the common intermediate files.
+Deep cleanup will remove the pre-commit hook and the virtual environment alongside the common intermediate files.

 ```bash
 make deepclean